 In case of extraordinary circumstances and/or unforeseen events, impacting for example safety, company strategy, environment or society, the Board can decide to deviate from the performance metrics and targets.

-Key features of the Short-Term Incentive are detailed in the table below.
+Key features of the Short-Term Incentive are detailed in the table on page 4.